bparkis/llrt/README.md

 ### ParallelPart
 It is best to have one large batch rather than several small ones.
 Even when pipelining multiple batches with `ParallelNonBlocking`, there is some delay involved when workers wake up to start on each batch, and then notify each other when the batch is done so they can move on to the next.
 So, if you have several operations that are capable of running at once, it is recommended you put them all in the same batch.
 This is done with the `ParallelPart` JobOption.
 Several operations with the `ParallelPart` option should be followed by an operation with the `Parallel` or `ParallelNonBlocking` option.
 This last operation will submit all the parts to the Scheduler in a single batch so work can begin.

 You might do this, for example, if your network has several types of neurons and all the different types can calculate their activation values at the same time.
 All but one of the types of neurons would be represented by an operation using the `ParallelPart` option, and the last type of neuron would have an operation using the `Parallel` or `ParallelNonBlocking` option.
+See [examples/ex5_multineurontypes.cpp](examples/ex5_multineurontypes.cpp).

 ### Collecting summary data from the network
 The techniques of this section are demonstrated in [examples/ex4_combiners.cpp](examples/ex4_combiners.cpp) .